 And I’m learning to walk a path that’s supportive for me.

 Do you have a worn-out pair of shoes?
 Is the pair of shoes actually shoes?
 Or is it your job, a friendship/relationship, a caffeine habit, or an old way of thinking?
 What are you holding onto that’s no longer supporting you?
-You don’t have to send an answer to me (although you’re welcome to), but I challenge you to be honest with yourself this week and to take a supportive step forward.
+You don’t have to send an answer to me, but I challenge you to be honest with yourself this week and to take a supportive step forward.